 You may have heard of this plant and its wide range of health benefits, but chlorella surpasses the ‘green supplements’ trend, by supporting intestinal health.

-Often tagged as a ‘superfood’, chlorella has a high nutrient density, with healthy aging properties, as well as detoxifying and energy-boosting elements.
-This blue green, freshwater algae, taken as a supplement, also contains essential nutrients such as vitamin B12, iron, and zinc, which helps support your digestive system function, as well as help support vegans and vegetarians who may be lacking these nutrients in their diet.
+Often tagged as a ‘superfood’, chlorella has a high nutrient density, with healthy aging properties, as well as energy-boosting elements.
+This blue green, freshwater algae, taken as a supplement, also contains essential nutrients such as vitamin B12, iron, and zinc, which helps support your digestive system function, as well as help support vegans and vegetarians with these nutrients in their diet.
 Chlorella stimulates oxygen flow, which also promotes optimum organ function, supports the immune system and reduces symptoms of fatigue.

-The vast number of documented health benefits are clearly impressive, but most impressive is the potent components this supplement has on helping support intestinal health.
+The vast number of documented chlorella benefits are clearly impressive, but most impressive is the potent components this supplement has on helping support intestinal health.

 Recent studies have observed the effects of chlorella on various digestive system functions, with significant results, which leads to promising new options for those looking for intestinal health support.

 Chlorella's Unique Nutrition